Azure/c-logging/v2/devdoc/logging.md

 The context shall allow defining property-value pairs that are added to the event when the event is emitted.

-The properties are evaluated at context construction definition time (be that dynamiccally allocated or stack context).
+The properties are evaluated at context construction definition time (be that dynamically allocated or stack context).

 Once the context is built, the properties cannot be changed in the context.